juniorsundarCasual/TGT/vault/volume-5.chapter-302.md

 "Come here!"
 Marie reached forward and pulled the girl into the three-person hug as well.
 "Oh, I've missed you guys so much!"

 "What about me?"
-Grace shot back with fake sterness.
+Grace shot back with fake sternness.

 "Who are you again?"
 Marie rebutted while scratching her forehead.